Robust Machine Learning Inference from X-ray Absorption Near Edge Spectra through Featurization: Results

 \subsection{Model interpretability}

 Energy alignment is a challenge for XAS researchers, as its causes can be complex and difficult to pinpoint.
 Factors such as sample preparation, XAS measurements, and post-processing may all contribute to the horizontal shift if the data are not well-processed/treated.
 Consequently, an energy adjustment is typically necessary when comparing two datasets.
 In this section, we investigated the tolerance to energy shift for the intensity, CDF, peak feature, and CWT.
 For each featurization approach, we calculated the Pearson correlation between the shifted spectra, with the Ni K-edge XANES spectrum for pristine NMC622 serving as the reference.
 As shown in Figure \ref{fig:pearson}, CDF demonstrated the least decrease in Pearson correlation when comparing shifted and non-shifted spectra, indicating its superior tolerance to energy shifts.
 Even in extreme cases such as 5 eV and -5 eV shift, the Pearson correlations for CDF were extremely high, at 0.97 and 0.98, respectively.
 In contrast, the baseline feature, intensity, experienced a much more drastic decrease (e.g., from 1.0 to 0.5 with a 5 eV shift).
 This finding explains why CDF worked best for the Li-rich dataset, which had several eV difference between the computed and experimental datasets.
-More importantly, it suggests that researchers could potentially bypass the energy alignment process when using pre-trained ML models for real-time inference by transforming spectrum intensity into CDF.
+To the best of our knowledge, a 5 eV shift after manual alignment accounts for most deviations between experiments and computations.
+The success of CDF is a milestone in tackling specific alignment issues in ML spectral fingerprinting, but accurate computational prediction, as well as careful experimental calibration, of absolute spectral energy position will still be important for benchmarking and evaluation of future simulations and ML models.